abulzunayed/Course_Basic-Pythons_Udemy/README.md

+# From this course, I have covered basic Python tasks:
-# My coding practice of basic Python codes including function, loop, indexing, libraries and son on.
+ basic Python codes including function, loop, indexing, libraries and on on.